hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/4-building-the-where-clause.md

 return state.db.all(sql, ...parameters);
 ```

-Let's delegate to a helper function in order to build our `WHERE` clause.
-Let's call our function `visit_expression`,
+Let's delegate to a new helper function in order to build our `WHERE` clause.
+Let's call our function
-because we're using the visitor design pattern.
+`visit_expression`, because we're using the [visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

+Let's define the where clause as a string which is either null if there is no `where` predicate, or the result of
+`visit_expression` when there is one:

 ```typescript
 const where_clause = request.query.where == null ? "" : `WHERE ${visit_expression(parameters, request.query.where)}`;
 ```

 We'll handle each different type of expression by pattern matching on the `type` field of the current expression.

+Define the `visit_expression` helper function:

 ```typescript
 function visit_expression(parameters: any[], expr: Expression): string {